 - The shipbuilding industry.

-In addition, UT ultrasound control is a very versatile flaw inspections method, as it can be applied on many different materials, including:
+In addition, UT ultrasound control is a very versatile flaw inspection method, as it can be applied on many different materials, including:

 - Cast Iron